AxLab-UofC/Shape-Kit/README.md

 # Shape-Kit

-Official web-version implementation of CHI 25' paper: XXX An interactive shape manipulation and recording system using computer vision and Arduino-controlled servo motors.
+Official web-version implementation of CHI 25' paper:  Shape-Kit: A Design Toolkit for Crafting On-Body Expressive Haptics An interactive shape manipulation and recording system using computer vision and Arduino-controlled servo motors.
 The system allows real-time tracking and recording of physical pin movements, with both digital visualization and hardware control.

 ## Getting Started